House passes bill to create Jan. 6 commission; 35 Republicans join Democrats

 “If they’re going to use this commission as a platform to further create these divides and further make unfair accusations, I’m not going to support such a platform,” he continued.

-But Brian Fitzpatrick, Pennsylvania Republican and co-chair of the Problem Solvers Caucus, voted in favor of the bill, but said he is going to watch how the commission is put together.
+But Brian Fitzpatrick, Pennsylvania Republican and co-chair of the Problem Solvers Caucus, voted in favor of the bill.
+He said he is going to watch how the commission is put together.

 “We’re gonna keep a very close eye on this thing and see how it develops,” he told the Times.
 “The way it’s set up anything that gets done has to be bipartisan.
 Nothing could get done without bipartisan agreement.
 So, I mean that should alleviate any concerns.”